Today’s Hours:

 Can I use microfilm or microfiche?

 Yes.
-The reader is located on the Terrell main level near in near the scanners and restrooms between study rooms 108A and 101C.
+The reader is located on the Terrell main level near the scanners and restrooms between study rooms 108A and 101C.
 There is no need to reserve access.

 Permalink